solana-foundation/solana-improvement-documents/proposals/0053-quic-turbine.md

 ## Motivation

-* The Solana protocol currently uses an datagram-based block distribution mechanism (Turbine/UDP) using out-of-band peer discovery
+* The Solana protocol currently uses an datagram-based block distribution mechanism (Turbine/UDP) using out-of-band peer discovery.
 * We find that Turbine/UDP lacks important features to support reliable block data distribution over WAN, namely:
-  * Turbine/UDP does not specify congestion control mechanism and thus lacks the ability to dynamically adapt to packet corruption/loss (currently mitigated via forward error correction with a hardcoded ratio)
+  * Turbine/UDP does not specify congestion control mechanism and thus lacks the ability to dynamically adapt to packet corruption/loss (currently mitigated via forward error correction with a hardcoded ratio).
-  * Turbine/UDP lacks data authentication and a mechanism to reject incoming block data streams
+  * Turbine/UDP lacks data authentication and a mechanism to reject incoming block data streams.
-  * This makes Turbine/UDP recipients susceptible to packet floods
+  * This makes Turbine/UDP recipients susceptible to packet floods.
-  * Commercial DDoS protection solutions are considered ineffective for custom UDP protocols like Turbine/UDP
+  * Commercial DDoS protection solutions are considered ineffective for custom UDP protocols like Turbine/UDP.
 * QUIC is an Internet standard defining a protocol for a UDP-based multiplexed, authenticated, and encrypted transport.
-  * QUIC is already in use in other parts of the Solana protocol
+  * QUIC is already in use in other parts of the Solana protocol.
-  * QUIC implements many of the features required that Turbine/UDP currently lacks
+  * QUIC implements many of the features required that Turbine/UDP currently lacks.
-  * We expect wider specialization of network infrastructure towards QUIC from internet service providers and datacenter operators
+  * We expect wider specialization of network infrastructure towards QUIC from internet service providers and datacenter operators.
-* Migrating the Turbine protocol to a QUIC-based transport is considered the most effective path towards improving block distribution security and quality of service
+* Migrating the Turbine protocol to a QUIC-based transport is considered the most effective path towards improving block distribution security and quality of service.

 ## Alternatives Considered